 This protocol does not apply to the South Downs National Park.
-From 1 April 2011 the South Downs National Park Authority (SDNPA) became the planning authority for the designated area which falls within Chichester District Council.
-The role of the National Park as a planning authority and how it interacts with the council is described in the SDNPA Section 106 Protocol.
-This document applies to historic S106 agreements that have been previously agreed and are currently being monitored and new S106 agreements that will come into effect when the Council adopts CIL.
+From 1 April 2011 the South Downs National Park Authority (SDNPA) became the planning authority for the designated area which falls within Chichester District.
+The role of the SDNPA as a planning authority and how it interacts with the council is described in the SDNPA Section 106 Protocol.
+This document applies to both historic S106 agreements that have been previously agreed and are currently being monitored and new S106 agreements that have come into effect since the Council implemented the Community Infrastructure Levy (CIL) on 1 February 2016.

-Please note that the SDNPA is introducing its own CIL & that the Chichester CIL and spending plan is for the area covered by the Chichester Local Plan, which does not cover the part of the district that is within the South Downs National Park.
+The SDNPA introduced its own CIL on 1 April 2017.
+The Chichester CIL and spending plan is for the area covered by the Chichester Local Plan, which does not cover the part of the district that is within the South Downs National Park.